Walabot-Projects/Walabot-HelloWalabot/README.md

 ```
 wlbt.SetSettingsFolder()
 ```
-The Walabot SDK uses certain DB files.
+The Walabot SDK uses certain database files.
 This function loads the path to those files.
-If no path is specified, the SDK will use the default path and internal DB's.
+If no path is specified, the SDK will use the default path and internal databases.

 ```
 wlbt.ConnectAny()
 ```
-Establishes communication with Walabot.
+Establishes communication with the Walabot.
 Connection is required before `Start()`.
 If multiple Walabots are present, a single available Walabot is selected.
 To specify one, use `Connect()`.